NotAlternate/Webuera/README.md

 ## Repository license

-The Konstruera tool repository owned by NotAlternate is licensed under the [MIT](LICENSE) license.
+The Webuera tool repository owned by NotAlternate is licensed under the [MIT](LICENSE) license.